meamitverma/stopwatch-chrome-extension/README.md

 # steps to use this extension
+- clone this project to your local system.
 - Go to your chrome extension setting (More tools > Extensions).
 - Enable developer mode (top right corner).
 - click on 'Load unpacked' button.